Do you have an outdated league website that you want to improve? Or need to create a sports website for your organization from scratch?

-- Other important information like age groups, seasons you play, and volunteer requirements.
+- Other important information like age groups, play seasons, volunteer requirements, and liability waivers.

 Registering players and collecting payments efficiently is one of your most important roles as a volunteer.
 It's critical that parents and community members can quickly fill out a form and pay on your website.

-At least 80% of people prefer to pay with credit or debit card as opposed to cash/check, and that number will only continue to rise as millenial parents begin to register their kids for sports.
+At least 80% of people prefer to pay with a credit or debit card instead of cash or check, which will only continue to rise as millennial parents begin to register their kids for sports.

 Make registration and online payment easy, and you'll see participation increase at your organization next season.

-The good news is registering players online, collecting credit card, debit card, and other payment methods has become much easier over the past few years.
+The good news is registering players online, and collecting card and other payment methods has become much easier over the past few years.
 Online systems also allow you to view, sort, and manage player information easily.

 Finding sponsors and recruiting new volunteers can be the most painful tasks if you manage a league or club.
 You should be using your website to reduce workload and list all of your sponsor information and volunteer requirements.

-Raising money and budgeting for your season can be one of the biggest challenges as a coach or administrator.
-Most organizations run on tight budgets and player registration fees need to cover the costs of equipment, uniforms, facility rentals, and anything else you need for your season.
+Most organizations run on tight budgets, and player registration fees need to cover the costs of equipment, uniforms, facility rentals, and anything else you need for your season.

 Seeking out new sponsors each year can increase your funding.
 Traditionally signs at your facility or logos on uniforms have been the most popular way to get sponsors involved in youth sports.
 Today, you should be taking advantage of your website as a key place to promote your sponsors.

 How many volunteers does your organization need each year?
-Between coaches, board members, concession workers, banquet organizers, facility maintenance, and other roles you can never have too many volunteers.
+Between head coaches, board members, concession workers, banquet organizers, facility maintenance, and other roles, you can never have too many volunteers.

-Volunteer requirements should be clearly listed on the website, including any age requirements, how to register, necessary experience, and whether or not coaches are require to complete a background check.
+Volunteer requirements should be clearly listed on the website, including any age requirements, how to register, necessary experience, and whether or not coaches are required to complete a background check.

-Your website should serve as the hub for registration, organization information, schedules, and in-season communication.
-To turn your website into the "hub" for communcation, you'll need to make sure to connect your social media accounts and send updates via text message to parents, coaches, and community members.
+Your website should serve as the hub for registration, refund policies, schedules, and in-season communication.
+To turn your website into the "hub" for sports team management, connect your social media accounts and send updates via text message to parents, coaches, and community members.